Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/ArcGIS vector tiled layer (URL)/README.md

 ## How it works

-1. Create an `AGSArcGISVectorTiledLayer` with an ArcGIS Online service URL
+1. Create an `AGSArcGISVectorTiledLayer` with an ArcGIS Online service URL.
-2. Add the layer instance to the `AGSMap`
+2. Add the layer as an `AGSBasemap` to the `AGSMap`.

 ## Relevant API